laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-27-jekyll-and-right-tools-for-right-job.markdown

 front-page, for example.

 Jekyll is designed to be extended.
-You can write your own plugins that convert eg LaTeX into HTML.
+You can write your own plugins that convert e.g., LaTeX into HTML.
 In fact, the [built-in converters](https://github.com/mojombo/jekyll/tree/master/lib/jekyll/converters) themselves are made with the plugin system.
 In addition to converters, its possible to write new tags that emit data into the generated HTML files.
-The tags are written in Ruby, and they can do everything that Ruby scripts can.
+The tags are written in Ruby, and they can do anything that Ruby scripts can.

 Lastly, when you write your texts, it helps to see them in their final form.
 Jekyll's web server can automatically generate the site every time you save your